 How long have you both been with AO?

-Mike: I’m the Engineering Manager and I’ve been at AO for just over 6 years.
+Mike: I’m the Engineering Manager and I’ve been at AO since 2014.
 I work across all teams in AO Tech with the goal of broadly raising the engineering bar.
 That involves all manner of things from best practices to upskilling and coaching the teams.

-Tom: I’ve been here about 4 years, and the Front End Manager now.
-My day to day is working on iniatives together with Mike as well as supporting my team.
+Tom: I’ve been here since 2016, and I’m the Front End Manager now.
+My day to day is working on initiatives together with Mike as well as supporting my team.
 There’s about 25 Front End Developers now across Manchester and Bolton.